Car Design Comparisons

 - How does your creation work?

-- How is your creation different from others?
+- How is your creation different from what others have made?

 - How would you explain your creation to someone interested in buying it?